How can I get a copy of my application?

 - The preference of the Board is for the interview to be conducted in person.
 However, in cases of extreme hardship, an applicant may file a written request via email for a Skype/Facetime or similar video conference interview.
 The applicant must get agreement from the interviewer to conduct the interview other than in person before the applicant submits the request to the Board.
 The request must include an explanation as to why the Applicant cannot appear in person at the interview.
 Travel requirements or expense alone do not constitute an extreme hardship.

 - The interview requirement cannot be waived.
-Applicants will not be eligible for licensing until the interview has been completed.
+Applicants who are not currently licensed, active, and in good standing in at least one jurisdiction will not be eligible for licensing until the interview has been completed.
 For more info See Board Policies and Procedure P-6.02.

 May I practice while my application is pending?